japila-books/spark-sql-internals/docs/expressions/OffsetWindowFunction.md

 frame: WindowFrame
 ----

-NOTE: `frame` is part of the <<spark-sql-Expression-WindowFunction.adoc#frame, WindowFunction Contract>> to define the `WindowFrame` for function expression execution.
+NOTE: `frame` is part of the <<spark-sql-Expression-WindowFunction.md#frame, WindowFunction Contract>> to define the `WindowFrame` for function expression execution.

 `frame`...FIXME